mauriciojunior/react-playground/react-redux/README.md

+# Pluralsight Admin

-React and Redux Pluralsight course by Cory House
+React and Redux Pluralsight course by Cory House.